DEFRA/epr-migration-automation/docs/includingnewrepo.md

 ### Resource Permissions

 The pipeline needs to be granted access to the new repo.

+The easiest approach is to set the repo as "open".
+Settings -> Repositories -> ...repo... -> ... -> Open Access

+If however, the repo is not "open", there are two options

-The easiest approach is to run the pipeline and click Permit for each resource.
+1. Run the pipeline and click Permit for each resource.
+2. Settings -> Repositories -> ...repo... -> Pipeline Permissions -> + -> ...pipeline...